inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `payload` is set to the `outbound` message.

 Next, the Leader sends a request to
-`POST {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with
+`PUT {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`,
-media type "application/dap-aggregation-job-continue-req" and body structured
+where the `step` parameter is the step of DAP aggregation that the leader just reached and wants the Helper to advance to.
+It is sent with with media type "application/dap-aggregation-job-continue-req" and body structured as:
-as:

 ~~~
 struct {
-  uint16 step;
   PrepareContinue prepare_continues<1..2^32-1>;
 } AggregationJobContinueReq;
 ~~~

-The `step` field is the step of DAP aggregation that the Leader just reached and wants the Helper to advance to.
 The `prepare_continues` field is the sequence of preparation continuation messages constructed in the previous step.
 The `PrepareContinue`s MUST be in the same order as the previous aggregate request.

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

-After receiving HTTP status 202 Accepted, the Leader proceeds to poll the aggregation job by sending requests to
+After receiving HTTP status 202 Created, the Leader proceeds to poll the aggregation job by sending requests to
-`GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` until
+`GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`
-receiving HTTP status 200 OK with a body containing an `AggregationJobResp`.
+until receiving HTTP status 200 OK with a body containing an `AggregationJobResp`.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
 Otherwise, the Leader